ECG cuts power to Kejetia market over debt

 The Electricity Company of Ghana has cut a grid again to the Kumasi Kejetia Market in the Kumasi Metropolis of the Ashanti region over unpaid bills.

-The power was disconnected from the market by the power distribution company on Wednesday, June 22, 2022.
+The power was disconnected to the market by the power distribution company on Wednesday, June 22, 2022.

 Due to the power cut, the market was opened late for traders and vehicles as they got stranded at the various entrances to the market.